stupid-simple/backup/README.md

 This command will restore files into the target directory.
 The database is used as a reference source for the files that should be restored.

-### `ssbak copy -s <source dir> -D <dest dir> -d <database file>` = Manually copy files

-This command will copy source backup files into the target directory from the archive.
-The database is used as a reference source for the files that should be copied.

-*IMPORTANT* This does not copy files from source directory just the backup files stored among archives.
-This allow to re-arrange the files.

 ### `ssbak clean -d <database file>` = Manually clean old files

 This command will remove the archives in which all backup files are already backed up in newer archives.

 *IMPORTANT* This will remove previous versions of backup files.

-#### Compacting the archives

-Because the `backup` command will generate incremental copies of modified and new files, these archives will grow over time.
-However, by combining the `copy` and `clean` commands it is possible to re-arrange the backup files so they are stored in fewer archives.

 ## Build